Fiori-Tracker/fioritracker.github.io/1909SPS06/getstarted/how-to-get-started.md

 ![](res/first_app.gif)

-## Create a catalog and assign the app
+## Create a catalog record and assign the app record

 You can also create an entry for your catalogs as 'business containers' for your apps, so you can easily manage groups of apps and relations between them.